 Support team member ideas, build upon them if they are not quite in the place you think they should be, but give credit to the collaborative process as you influence the direction of the team.
 Be a good listener.
 Be involved, take the time to help your teammates, share ideas, solutions, proposals, and be ready to give and receive the same.

-Be present in your direct reports daily work lives.
+Be present in your direct reports’ daily work lives.
 Host one-on-one meetings, attend their presentations when you can, understand their deliverables and recognize their positive behavior.
 Reward, Reward, Reward.
 Consistently consider the frequency and methods you use to reward your team.
 Be ready to give coaching and mentoring support to your direct reports.
 Observe your teams’ work output.
 Speak with their customers and peers.
 Your team will accomplish more if you make an investment in understanding their activities.

-Every idea, suggestion, proposal from your reports deserves action and a response.
+Every idea, suggestion, proposal from your reports deserve action and a response.
 Investigate if you say you will, present to Sr. Management if you say you will, create the requisition if you say you will.
 It is critically important to respond to the employee so that they know you have kept your word and the result of them putting their faith in you.
 Let your hiring and work assignment practices allow your team members to do the things they are good at and to perform stretch activities with the support they require.
 This will make it easier for people to report to you and feel good about the relationship.

-You need to take care of yourself: in mind, body and in spirit.
+You need to take care of yourself: in mind, body, and in spirit.
 Eat well, exercise, read, write and relax.

 SWEAR to be your best!

-Silence – Take time to think and renew, get enough sleep
+Silence – Take time to think and renew, get enough sleep;

-Workout – Walk, Run, Jump, Move and Refuel
+Workout – Walk, Run, Jump, Move and Refuel;

-Enthusiasm – Be positive; invest good energy in helping your audience
+Enthusiasm – Be positive; invest good energy in helping your audience;

-Author – Keep a journal, manage your to-do list, share information in writing
+Author – Keep a journal, manage your to-do list, share information in writing;

-Read – Take time to educate yourself, grow your expertise and expand your horizons
+Read – Take time to educate yourself, grow your expertise, and expand your horizons.

 About the author

-John R. Hill, Jr. is a Computer Engineer, IT/PM Consultant and author, with over 30 years of software development, management and project management experience.
+John R. Hill, Jr. is a Computer Engineer, IT/PM Consultant and author, with over 30 years of software development, management, and project management experience.